cosanlab/Flatland_Fallacy/README.md

 *"The Flatland Fallacy: Moving Beyond Low Dimensional Thinking"*

 Project repository for this manuscript.
-Relevant files include code used to generate figures, along with static versions of submitted manuscript files, and points for working manuscript drafts under google docs version control.
+Relevant files include code used to generate figures along with static versions of submitted manuscript files.